Why I'm Building Cycles

 We built systems to solve that — systems that intercepted transactions before execution, enforced policies on message flow, and gave operators deterministic control over what could happen — not just visibility into what had already happened.
 Policy-based routing, message flow control, pre-execution validation.
 The shift from "detect and respond" to "prevent and enforce" is what made enterprise middleware production-safe.

-That scalerX incident brought the pattern into focus: today's AI agents have the same governance gap that enterprise middleware had 25 years ago.
-Teams have observability but no enforcement.
-Different technology, identical control-plane gap.
+That scalerX incident brought the pattern into focus: many AI-agent deployments have the same governance gap that enterprise middleware had 25 years ago.
+Teams may have observability without a shared pre-execution budget boundary.
+Different technology, similar control-plane problem.

 Why Cycles, Why Now